What does an accredited child care worker do?

 There are many opportunities for employment in the child care industry and courses are available to help you tailor your skills to the type of child care career you want.

-These vocational courses will allow you to join the child care industry in an entry-level role, such as junior child care centre worker, requiring supervision from senior staff.
+These vocational courses will allow you to join the child care industry in an entry-level role, such as junior child care centre worker.

 Study for career advancement.
 Qualify as an Accredited Child Care Worker or pursue a career specialisation.